Mac-lp3/typescript-serverless-demo/README.md

         + fix ACL/sec gorups/subnets/etc

 * create connection pool outside of handler
+    - update tests to use the new builder
+    - convert get to use builder
+    - update handler tests

 * HTTP query params in lambda
 * confirm/test response body serialization
 * route 53